racs2019/Contrastive-Learning-for-Passive-Acoustic-Monitoring/README.md

 All benchmarking methods and the main SimCLR model are contained in their separate .ipynb files, each containing the model code, training/testing runner, and code to generate a report file with clustering UMAP and metrics.
+A final file (SimCLR_eval.py) includes a clean evaluation script used to asess all SimCLR variants on the testing set for quantitative metrics.
 The files below represent the following methods:
 ~~~text

 GTCC+MFCC          GTCC+MFCC.ipynb